SamSamhuns/face_registration_and_recognition_milvus/README.md

 ### Encryption of faces

-The [Pyfhel](https://pyfhel.readthedocs.io/en/latest/index.html) library supports FHE schemes with BGV/BFV/CKKS to homomorphically encrypt face vectors so that operations like addition, multiplication, exponentiation or scalar product can be run on the encrypted vectors so that the results are same if the operations were run on non-encrypted vectors.
-This allows the vectors to be stored in a zero-trust database or untrusted vendor given that only the client has the private key to decrypt the vectors but the server can still run arithmetic operations on the vectors without compromising thier security.
-[See faces can be generated from inversing the face-embeddigns from facenet](chrome-extension://oemmndcbldboiebfnladdacbdfmadadm/https://edwardv.com/cs230_project.pdf).
+The [Pyfhel](https://pyfhel.readthedocs.io/en/latest/index.html) library supports FHE schemes with BGV/BFV/CKKS to homomorphically encrypt face vectors so that operations like addition, multiplication, exponentiation or scalar product can be run on the encrypted vectors so that the results are the same if the operations were run on non-encrypted vectors.

+This allows the vectors to be stored in a zero-trust database or untrusted vendor given that only the client has the private key to decrypt the vectors but the server can still run arithmetic operations on the vectors without compromising their security.
+[See faces can be generated from reversing the face-embeddings from facenet](https://edwardv.com/cs230_project.pdf).

+An example script with client-server setup for finding closest embeddings with KNN is provided at [app_docker_compose/scripts/homomorphic_emb_face_search_knn.py].

 ### Attacks on facial recognition systems